-Already a pioneer in offering quality on-site and online courses, UMUC continues to lead by combining these two formats in new ways that can better meet the changing needs of today's military students.
-One such innovation, the "Flex" option, enhances a traditional course by permitting individual students the option of keeping up with required coursework online, if they miss class for duty reasons.
-Another format is the "Hybrid" course, which, by blending on-site and online coursework, offers the time flexibility of an online course along with the advantage of a number of scheduled physical classroom meetings during the session.
+Already a pioneer in offering quality on-site and online courses, UMUC continues to meet the changing needs of adult students by offering courses in the "hybrid" format.
+By blending on-site and online coursework, a hybrid class offers the time flexibility of an online class along with the advantage of a number of scheduled physical classroom meetings during the session.
 For those students who lack regular or predictable access to either a traditional or online classroom, UMUC Asia also offers self-paced computer-aided telecourses (CAT courses).
 The rapid growth in undergraduate enrollments at UMUC testifies to the convenience, flexibility, and substantive content of its academic offerings in all formats.